What Does Raised Toilet Seat Mean ?

 What are the different types of raised toilet seats, and how do you install them ?

-What most people consider to be a raised toilet seat is a large white tire-like piece of plastic which is somehow attached to the bowl of the toilet.
+What most people consider to be a raised toilet seat is a large white tire-like piece of plastic which is somehow attached to the bowl of the toilet, but there are also raised toilet seats on legs and on frames.

 The seats are a “c” shaped piece of plastic which you clip onto your existing toilet seat.